The Entrepreneur Culture in India

 This shift was not towards the entrepreneur side but corporate sector jobs.
 This was because liberalization spawned the growth of private corporations as well as the Multi-National companies in India.

-In virtually every sector, like shipping, steel, infrastructure, Power, Telecommunication, automobiles, Banking & Insurance, the private sector started expanding neck to neck.
+In virtually every sector, like shipping, steel, infrastructure, power, telecommunications, automobiles, Banking & Insurance, the private sector started expanding neck to neck.

 This expansion of the private sector necessitated the need for young, dynamic corporate managers who were skilled business professionals.